AndersenLab/dry-guide/docs/pipeline-trimming.md

 If a species check is run, the `species_check/sample_sheet` folder will also contain 6 sample sheets to be used for alignment:

-* `sample_sheet_{species}_{date}_ALL.tsv` - sample sheet for `alignment-nf` using ALL strains of a particular species (i.e. c_elegans).
+* `sample_sheet/sample_sheet_{species}_{date}_ALL.tsv` - sample sheet for `alignment-nf` using ALL strains of a particular species (i.e. c_elegans).
 This is useful for species we have not performed any alignments for or when we update the reference genome and need to re-align all strains.

-* `sample_sheet_{species}_{date}_NEW.tsv` - sample sheet for `alignment-nf` using all fastq from any library for ONLY strains sequenced in this particular library of a particular species (i.e. c_elegans, RET63).
+* `sample_sheet/sample_sheet_{species}_{date}_NEW.tsv` - sample sheet for `alignment-nf` using all fastq from any library for ONLY strains sequenced in this particular library of a particular species (i.e. c_elegans, RET63).
 This is useful when the reference genome does not change and there is no need to re-align thousands of strains to save on computational power.

 !!!
 Note
     The "new" sample sheet will still contain old fastq sequenced in a previous pool (i.e. RET55) if that strain was re-sequenced in the current pool (i.e. RET63).
 After running `alignment-nf`, this will create a new BAM file incorporating all fastq for that strain.